 While there aren’t too many special features found in large ceiling lights like these, traditional options such as energy efficiency or the ability to dim can make a good fixture even better.
 For energy efficiency, keep an eye out for fixtures that are EnergyStar labeled that will conserve electricity and help keep energy costs down.
 When it comes to dimming, most chandeliers should be compatible with dimmer switches, but be sure to check that dimmer works with the particular types and wattage of the chandelier's bulbs.

 It may seem a bit intimidating to maintain an elaborate fixture that may be mounted out of reach, but there are actually a couple simple tricks that can help you keep things tidy!

 The first is to use a clean, light-weight sock slipped over the end of an extendable duster.
 Spray the sock with a spritz or two of glass cleaner, and then run it over every surface of your light fixture for a quick dust removal.

 For a bit more of a deep clean, if your chandelier has removable baubles you can take them off to clean them.
 Simply soak them in a mixture of water, dishwashing detergent, and rubbing alcohol to get all the dust off and make them sparkle again.

-There are also several chandelier glass cleaners available.
-Place newspaper on the floor beneath the chandelier and spray the chandelier with cleaner.
+There are also several chandelier glass cleaners available that can allow you to clean a fixture with a few simple sprays.
+Just line the floor below the light fixture with newspaper and spray the chandelier with cleaner.
 The cleaner will remove the dirt and drip to the floor.